Using a "Road Test" to Improve Human Services Programs

 Feb 07, 2018 12:00 p.m. - 1:00 p.m.

 How can human services programs maximize learning from the experience of trying something new?
 “Road testing” is an analytic approach to pilot testing that uses iterative, rapid prototyping among a few staff and clients to vet, refine the design, and strengthen the implementation of a new strategy before scaling it up.
 By intentionally focusing on the underlying design and drivers of good implementation of a new strategy, human services programs can more precisely identify the conditions for success.
-This webinar is for practitioners of human services programs, applied social science researchers, and anyone else who is interested in learning more about this analytic approach to managing program change.
-Experts from Mathematica Policy Research will describe the road test process in the context of a larger approach to managing collaborative, evidence-informed change, known as Learn, Innovate, Improve (LI²), and offer practical guidance and examples from employment services agencies for conducting road tests.
+This webinar was for practitioners of human services programs, applied social science researchers, and anyone else interested in learning more about this analytic approach to managing program change.
+Experts from Mathematica Policy Research described the road test process in the context of a larger approach to managing collaborative, evidence-informed change, known as Learn, Innovate, Improve (LI²), and offered practical guidance and examples from employment services agencies for conducting road tests.

 You may also like...

 End of the Drought: New Measures for Assessing the Quality of Managed Long-Term Services and Supports